ThanhNam-Tech/im-learning-fr-/lec-1.1-intro-to-ai.md

 the supervised learning and reinforcement is maybe the strongest machine learning methods
 ### 🤔 Questions I Had
 so are there any cost for those methods that are more efficient, i mean are they cost more than the others or hard to build

+<br><br>
+<br><br>
+<br><br>
+# All The Questions I Had In Lec 1
+### 1.1
+ - He still has not shown me what deep learning and AGI actually are. ?
+ - I tried to make some research and found an interesting difference between "Automation" and "Augmentation" ?
+#### solution :
+-> The Professor had explained AGI in the rest of Lec 1 -> Automation means robot can do things themself, Augmentation means robot helps human to do things.
+### 1.2
+ - He showed a lot of machine learning methods such as: 90 base conditions, random fields, random forest, support vector machines,...  are they still in use now, wheter not -> why ?
+ - He said that AGI – which can do almost all human tasks – has not been created yet.
+However, we can now autovoice chat with GPT, GEMINI, PI for hours.
+Isn’t that called Artificial General Intelligence?
+(AGI) (Turing test?)
+## Module 1 Quiz
+    attempt 2 : 5/5
+    attempt 1 : 4/5